chloroken/eve-min/README.md

 # EVE-minimizer is a resource-saving tool

-A Linux, Wayland-based client-switcher for EVE Online designed to fully-utilize "throttling" mechanics by minimizing inactive windows.
+A Linux, KDE-based client-switcher for EVE Online designed to fully-utilize "throttling" mechanics by minimizing inactive windows.
 If a window is out of focus but not minimized, it will consume resources.
 Behold:

 Without minimizing (5 clients, max graphics), I see this message when switching and use over 90% of the GPU: